ThatGeoGuy/ENGO500/_posts/2014-04-05-prototype-development-software.markdown

             # create thing to identify microcontroller
     #continue with script

-As shown by the pseudocode above, if it finds that a URL exists and does not return a 404 error, it will continue to identify the microcontroller as that 'thing'.
+As shown by the pseudo code above, if it finds that a URL exists and does not return a 404 error, it will continue to identify the microcontroller as that 'thing'.
 Otherwise, if the URL is not found, it will wipe the text files and create a new 'thing' to identify the microcontroller.
-This feature was particularily useful during the testing phase in which the webserver we were provided with was being intermittently reset.
+This feature was particularly useful during the testing phase in which the webserver we were provided with was being intermittently reset.

 **1.4 Send data to the micro-controller**

 Observations from a sensor will be acknowledged by the microcontroller and stored for use cases 1.2 and 1.1.

 This use case was fulfilled through the functionalities of the GPIO library and sensor functions.
 Details can be viewed in my previous posts about [working]({{ site.baseurl }}/2014/04/04/working-with-a-PIR-motion-sensor/) with [sensors]({{ site.baseurl }}/2014/04/04/working-with-photo-interrupter/).